CtrlK

 Trigger Term Quality

-Includes some relevant keywords like 'SaaS MVP', 'security audits', 'AI agent builds', and 'browser QA' that users might mention, but 'orchestrate multiple Antigravity skills' is internal jargon.
-Missing common user-facing variations like 'build an app', 'test my website', 'pen test', or 'create a SaaS product'.
+Includes some relevant keywords like 'SaaS MVP', 'security audits', 'AI agent builds', 'browser QA' that users might mention, but 'orchestrate multiple Antigravity skills' is internal jargon.
+Missing common natural variations users would say like 'build an app', 'test my site', 'pen test', 'create an agent'.

 2 / 3